Back to the articles

 • New production facilities

-The initial sample inspection report is intended to determine whether the projected series production is actually economically viable.
-Therefore, the initial sample inspection report establishes a comparison between the target data of a produced item and the average properties from the pre-series production.
+The initial sample test report is used to determine whether the planned series production is actually economically viable.
+The initial sample test report therefore provides a comparison between the target data of a produced item and the average properties from pre-series production.

 Only when the planned manufacturing process appears viable and correct in reality is continuous production with consistent quality and increasing profitability likely.

-Is the initial sample inspection report subject to certain standards and specifications?
+Is the initial sample test report subject to certain standards and specifications?

-By the way, the initial sample inspection report is not a "German invention".
+Incidentally, the initial sample test report is not a "German invention".
 In general, it is common practice in industry.
-It is laid down in the VDA, Volume 2 - Assuring the Quality of Deliveries.
-In general, Volume 2 of the VDA describes the procedures for production process and product release.
+It is laid down in the VDA, Volume 2 - Quality Assurance of Deliveries.
+Volume 2 of the VDA generally describes the procedures for production process and product approval.
 This is a core element for customer-specific requirements.

 • Relevant DIN ISO standards.

-• Terms and conditions of purchase of production materials, spare parts and direct means of production of the products.
+• Purchasing conditions for production material, spare parts and direct means of production of the products.

 Where does initial sampling come into play?

-Especially in the automotive industry, initial sampling is standard.
-Unified guidelines such as IATF 16949 and PPF/PPAP ensure a standardized process for product sampling in the automotive industry and close cooperation between the customer and the supplier.
+Initial sampling is standard, especially in the automotive industry.
+Standardized guidelines, such as IATF 16949 and PPF/PPAP, ensure a standardized product sampling process in the automotive industry and close cooperation between the customer and the supplier.
 However, initial sampling is also the order of the day in all other manufacturing companies.
 Especially when new products are to be launched on the market.

 Scope of an initial sample inspection report

-In order to be able to make valid statements regarding a new product, it is not sufficient to sample the first product produced in a series production.
-Only after a statistically reliable quantity has been tested is it possible to make a qualified statement about the usability of the production and the production conditions.
-In this context, the quantity of tested products for the initial sample test report is based on the empirical values that could already be made in connection with the production equipment.
-This includes, among other things, the wear limits of the processing machines.
-For example, tolerance deviations of the cavities in injection molds, casting molds, compression molds and die-sinking molds are quite normal after a corresponding number of cycles.
-Just as carbide cutters and inserts wear at different rates when machining material of different hardness or softness.
+In order to be able to make valid statements about a new product, it is not sufficient to sample the first product produced in series production.
+Only after a statistically reliable quantity is a qualified statement about the usability of the production and the production conditions possible.
+The quantity of products tested for the initial sample test report is based on the empirical values that have already been gained in connection with the production equipment.
+These include the wear limits of the processing machines.
+For example, tolerance deviations in the cavities of injection, casting, press and die-casting molds are quite normal after a corresponding number of cycles.
+In the same way, carbide milling cutters and indexable inserts also wear at different rates when machining materials of different hardness or softness.

 Scope of testing during initial sampling

-• Optical properties include burrs, porous material, roughness, dents, scratches, opacities.
+• Optical properties include burrs, porous material, roughness, dents, scratches and clouding.

-• The metric properties are sometimes the most important points of the initial sample inspection.
-Here, all dimensions and weights are checked.
-For this purpose, the products are checked manually, by tactile or optical measurement.
+• The metric properties are some of the most important aspects of the initial sample inspection.
+All dimensions and weights are checked here.
+The products are checked manually, by tactile or optical measurement.
 Measurements with a computer tomograph are also possible here.

 • When testing the technical properties, the load-bearing capacity of a product is examined.
-Tensile, breakage and bending tests can be carried out for this purpose.
-As soon as non-destructive tests are required, X-ray and ultrasonic tests are used.
-Another part of the technical testing is the examination of the material composition of the starting material.
-This is accomplished by means of a spectrometer.
+Tensile, breaking and bending tests can be carried out for this purpose.
+As soon as non-destructive tests are required, X-ray and ultrasound tests are used.
+Another part of technical testing is the examination of the material composition of the starting material.
+This is achieved using a spectrometer.

 In general, the scope of testing is always tailored to the respective product.
-The respective manufacturers and the testing service providers agree this with each other in advance.
+The respective manufacturers and testing service providers agree this in advance.

-What happens if the initial sample inspection report is negative?
+What happens if the initial sample test report is negative?

-Ideally, the initial sample already meets all quality requirements.
+Ideally, the initial sample should already meet all quality requirements.
 However, this is wishful thinking.
-As a rule, an initial sample is repeated until all quality requirements are met.
-In the process, each adjustment interval requires a new initial sample test report when test production is restarted.
-In this report, all changes, be they improvements or deteriorations, must be precisely documented in order to be able to trace them accordingly.
-For this reason, the initial sample test report is also valid in the event of legal issues.
-In this context, the initial sample inspection report is also subject to a statutory retention period.
+As a rule, initial sampling is repeated until all quality requirements are met.
+Each adjustment interval requires a new initial sample test report when test production is restarted.
+All changes, whether improvements or deteriorations, must be precisely documented in this report so that they can be traced accordingly.
+The initial sample test report is therefore also valid for legal issues.
+In this context, the initial sample test report is also subject to a statutory retention period.
 This is based on Section 257 (1) HGB and Section 147 AO and is 10 years.

-What does a complete initial sample inspection report contain?
+What does a complete initial sample test report include?

-A complete initial sample inspection report includes a cover sheet with all data, the actual measurement report with all dimensions and at least one stamped drawing.
-It may also include an inspection certificate for raw material.
-Furthermore, a complete initial sample inspection report includes:
+A complete initial sample test report includes a cover sheet with all data, the actual measurement report with all dimensions and at least one stamped drawing.
+It can also include an acceptance test certificate for raw material.
+Furthermore, a complete initial sample test report includes:

-• Sample parts (5 pieces, for multiple tools 5 pieces per nest)
+• Sample parts (5 pieces, for multiple molds 5 pieces per nest)

 • Additional documents (e.g. process flow chart, production control plan)

-• All material data and IMDS identification number information on the cover sheet.
+• All material data and details of the IMDS identification number on the cover sheet.

 Depending on the order, either the forms of the valid VDA Volume 2 or the valid AIAG PPAP (Production Part Approval Process) must be used.

 Deviations from the permissible tolerances must be noted in the test report.
-Here, the required accuracy depends on the respective application and/or the specification of the parts.
-With regard to tolerances, the following applies: the measuring and test equipment uncertainty should not be higher than a maximum of 10% of the smallest permissible tolerance of the measuring and test criteria.
-For example, if the smallest permissible tolerance may only be ±0.3 mm, the minimum accuracy of the measuring and test equipment is 0.06 mm.
+The required accuracy depends on the respective application and/or the specification of the parts.
+With regard to tolerances, the following applies: the measuring and test equipment uncertainty should not exceed a maximum of 10% of the smallest permissible tolerance of the measuring and test criteria.
+For example, if the smallest permissible tolerance may only be ±0.3 mm, the minimum accuracy of the measuring and testing equipment is 0.06 mm.

-Information on the cover sheet of the initial sample inspection report
+Information on the cover sheet of the initial sample test report

 • Any safety parts must be noted.